bfisher313/AILoyaltyMaximizer-Architecture/docs/05_COMPREHENSIVE_ARCHITECTURAL_VIEWS/05_02_DEVELOPMENT_VIEW.md

 This selection of languages, SDKs, and libraries provides a robust foundation for developing the AI Loyalty Maximizer Suite, emphasizing Python's strengths in AI and data processing, deep integration with AWS, and adherence to modern development practices.

+## 5.2.4.
+Build & Packaging Strategy (Conceptual)

+A well-defined build and packaging strategy is essential for creating deployable artifacts that can be consistently and reliably deployed across different environments.
+This strategy emphasizes robust dependency management during development using tools like Poetry, followed by standardized packaging for deployment to AWS.

+**1. Python Application Components (AWS Lambda Functions, Python code for AWS Glue):**

+* **Dependency Management during Development:**
+    * **Poetry (or similar advanced manager like PDM or uv for `pip compile` workflows):** Will be used during development to manage Python dependencies for both AWS Lambda functions and AWS Glue Python Shell scripts.
+    * This involves using `pyproject.toml` to define abstract dependencies and generating a lock file (`poetry.lock` or equivalent) for deterministic resolution and reproducible environments during local development and testing.
+    * Development-only dependencies (e.g., `pytest`, linters) will be managed separately and excluded from production packages.

+* **Packaging AWS Lambda Functions (Python):**
+    * **Exporting Production Dependencies:** For deployment, production dependencies will be exported from Poetry to a standard `requirements.txt` file (e.g., using `poetry export -f requirements.txt --output requirements.txt --only main`).
+    * **Creating Deployment Package (ZIP):**
+        * A clean packaging directory will be created.
+        * Dependencies from the exported `requirements.txt` will be installed into this directory (e.g., using `pip install -r requirements.txt -t ./package_directory` or a faster equivalent like `uv pip install`).
+        * The Lambda handler function code (`.py` files) and any local modules will be copied into this directory.
+        * The contents of this directory will then be zipped to create the Lambda deployment package.
+    * **AWS Lambda Layers (Conceptual):** For common, relatively static dependencies shared across multiple Lambda functions, Lambda Layers will be utilized.
+These layers would also be built by installing exported requirements into the specific directory structure required by Lambda Layers.
+    * **Container Image Deployment (Alternative for Lambda):** For Lambda functions with very large dependencies or custom runtime needs, deploying them as container images (with dependencies installed via Poetry or the exported `requirements.txt` within the Dockerfile) remains an option.
+Amazon ECR would store these images.

+* **Packaging AWS Glue ETL Scripts (Python Shell Environment):**
+    * **Script Location:** Python scripts for AWS Glue jobs will be uploaded to Amazon S3.
+    * **Dependency Management:**
+        * Similar to Lambdas, Poetry will be used for developing Glue scripts and managing their Python dependencies locally.
+        * For deployment, if the Glue Python Shell job requires third-party libraries not available in the standard Glue environment:
+            * These dependencies (pinned versions obtained via Poetry) can be packaged into a ZIP file.
+This ZIP file is then uploaded to S3 and specified in the Glue job definition using the `--additional-python-modules` job parameter (or via `--extra-py-files` for single files/smaller archives).
+            * The packaging process would involve collecting the necessary library files (e.g., from a local install of the exported requirements) into the required structure.

+* **Environment Variables:** Configuration specific to an environment or function/job will be managed via Lambda environment variables or Glue job parameters, set during deployment by the IaC process.

+**2. AWS Step Functions State Machine Definitions:**

+* **Format:** State machine definitions are written in Amazon States Language (ASL), which is JSON.
+* **Deployment:** These JSON definitions are deployed as part of the infrastructure provisioning process, managed by IaC tools (AWS CDK or CloudFormation).
+They are versioned in source control.

+**3. Infrastructure as Code (IaC) Templates:**

+* **AWS CDK (TypeScript/Python):** CDK code is "synthesized" into AWS CloudFormation templates.
+This synthesis is a build step.
+* **AWS CloudFormation (JSON/YAML):** Template files are deployed directly.
+* **Packaging:** For larger templates or those with nested stacks, S3 is used to stage the template files.

+**General Build Principles:**

+* **Automation:** The build and packaging process for each component will be automated as part of the CI/CD pipeline (detailed in Section 5.2.6).
+* **Versioning:** All deployable artifacts (Lambda ZIPs, Glue script packages, IaC templates) will be versioned, ideally tied to source control tags or commit IDs, to ensure traceability and support rollback capabilities.

+This strategy ensures robust dependency management during development using modern tools like Poetry, leading to consistent and reliable deployment artifacts for all Python-based components of the AI Loyalty Maximizer Suite.

 ---
 *This page is part of the AI Loyalty Maximizer Suite - AWS Reference Architecture.
 For overall context, please see the [Architecture Overview](../00_ARCHITECTURE_OVERVIEW.md) or the main [README.md](../../../README.md) of this repository.*